Pennsylvania College of Optometry

 - Is there a different application process?

-Currently with OptomCAS you are able to indicate in if you would like to apply to the Scholars Program, the traditional program or both.
+Applicants must submit an application on OptomCAS, where you are able to indicate in if you would like to apply to the Scholars Program, the Traditional Program or both.

-- Applicants must have 100 hours of patient care interaction prior to enrollment.
-The patient interaction does not have to occur in the office of a Doctor of Optometry; rather, it must be experience (paid or unpaid) in which the applicant interacts with patients in a health care setting.
+- Applicants are required to have an earned bachelor’s degree prior to enrollment in the Scholars Program.
+In addition, applicants must have 100 hours of patient care interaction prior to enrollment.
+The patient interaction does not have to occur in the office of a Doctor of Optometry; rather, it must be experience (paid or unpaid) in which the applicant interacts with patients in a healthcare setting.

 - If I graduate from the Scholars Program, will this limit my future employment opportunities?